paschalugwu/Paschal_SE-DS_Notes/JavaScript/es6_comprehensive_guide.md

 // p.age increases every second because `this` inside the arrow function refers to the Person instance
 ```

+Alright, let's break it down in simple terms!

+1. **Traditional Function vs. Arrow Function**:
+   In JavaScript, there are different types of functions.
+One type is called a traditional function, and the other type is called an arrow function.

+2. **How 'this' Works**:
+   Now, let's talk about `this`.
+In JavaScript, `this` is like a placeholder that refers to the object that the function is a part of.
+But here's the tricky part: the value of `this` can change depending on how the function is called.

+3. **Traditional Function Example**:
+   Imagine we have a function called `growUp` inside a `Person` function.
+In this traditional function, when we use `this.age++` to increase the age, `this` refers to the global object, not the `Person` instance.
+So, if we create a `Person` object and call the `growUp` function, it won't increase the age of that person because `this` refers to something else.

+4. **Arrow Function Example**:
+   Now, let's look at the same scenario but with an arrow function.
+Arrow functions work a bit differently with `this`.
+Instead of having their own `this` value, they inherit `this` from the surrounding scope at the time they are defined.
+So, when we use an arrow function inside the `Person` function to increase the age, `this` refers to the `Person` instance.
+This means that when we create a `Person` object and call the arrow function to increase the age, it actually works, and the age increases every second.

+In simple terms, traditional functions and arrow functions handle `this` differently.
+Traditional functions have their own `this` value, which can sometimes cause confusion, while arrow functions inherit `this` from the surrounding scope, making them easier to use in certain situations.

 ### Default Function Parameters

 Default function parameters allow you to initialize parameters with default values if no value is provided when the function is called.